Ohio 4-H Opportunities for Teens

 - Teen Leadership CouncilÂ

 In Ohio 4-H, counselors are often 14 to 18 years of age.
-The counselors are responsible for the safety, well-being, education and fun of the campers.
-They guide the campers through camp activities and sessions/workshops and are involved with the planning and programming of camp as well.
-Best practice for Ohio 4-H is a minimum of 24 hours of training with 6 of those hours of training on site.
-Counselors may serve at overnight, residental camps or day camps.
+The counselors are responsible for the safety, well-being, education, and fun for campers.
+They guide campers through activities, sessions/workshops, and are involved with planning and programming of camp as.
+Th best practice for Ohio 4-H is a minimum of 24 hours of training with 6 of those hours of at camp.
+Counselors may serve at overnight, residental camps, and/or day camps.

-4-H CARTEENS is a traffic safety program conducted by 4-H teen leaders and their program partners for juvenile traffic offenders.
-4-H CARTEENS goals include, reducing the number of repeat juvenile traffic offenders, decreasing the number of teen traffic offenders, and increasing teen awareness of traffic/vehicular safety.
+4-H CARTEENS is a traffic safety education program for juvenile traffic offenders, conducted by 4-H teen leaders and their program partners.
+CARTEENS facilitators lead the program ad provide a valuable peer-to-peer perspective for participants.
+The program strives to reduce the number of teen and repeat juvenile traffic offenders and increase their awareness of traffic/vehicular safety.

-Food and Fashion Board members play a role in the planning and organizing of events related to food & nutrition and clothing & textiles 4-H projects.
-While their specific responsibilities differ from county to county, board members often facilitate workshops, provide assistance at project judging, and serve as mentors to younger members.
+Food and Fashion Board members play a role in the planning and organizing of events related to food and nutrition, and clothing and textile projects.
+While specific responsibilities differ from county-to-county, board members often facilitate workshops, provide assistance at project judging, and serve as mentors to younger members.

 Junior Fair Board members play an integral role in the direction of their respective county's junior fair.
 Junior Fair Board members must be willing and available to dedicate a tremendous amount of time, energy, and effort to the success of the junior fair.
 These responsibilities often include meetings throughout the year, preparation days, judging events, and the county fair.

 Teen Leaders or Junior Leaders clubs or groups provide an opportunity for teens to improve leadership skills while working together in a social environment.
-Teens increase their skills in leadership, citizenship and community service and also develop social skills through interaction with their peers and adult leaders.
+Teens increase their skills in leadership, citizenship, and community service and develop social skills through interaction with their peers and adult leaders.

 Â